- Justice is a term easily defined as what is due.

 All of this thinking about relative equity will surely introduce an effort to seek simplicity by appealing to a much less difficult term.
-Perhaps it might simplify our search for a working definition of justice by equating it to fairness.
+Perhaps it might simplify our search for a working definition of justice to equate it to fairness.
 This is not a naïve connection.
 The most famous theorist on justice over the last century made the relation explicit.
 John Rawls’s highly influential 1971 A Theory of Justice unapologetically uses fairness as the measure of justice.
 Rawls proposed a modernization of social contract thinking to apportion distributions fairly.
-He proposed that persons imagine themselves initially approaching theoretical social and political status in a “veil of ignorance” wherein they have no knowledge of their actual condition in their milieu, meaning they might well be on a bottom rung of a social ladder.
-He asks them then to envision a social order that works for the least fortunate and to work to actualize it in experience.
+He advised that persons imagine themselves initially approaching theoretical social and political status in a “veil of ignorance” wherein they have no knowledge of their actual condition in their milieu, meaning they might well be on a bottom rung of a social ladder.
+He asks them then to envision a social order that works for the least fortunate and advise that they actualize it in experience.
 Rawls’s dropping of the veil is simply a one-time exercise of Kant’s duty ethic.
 In Rawls’s estimation, the veil of ignorance forces fairness on future moral commitments so as to make them equitable.